jderrickyoung/Azure-NSGs-inspecting-network-protocol/README.md

    tcp.port==3389
    ```

 2. Monitor the flow of RDP traffic during a remote desktop session.
+Filtering for RDP (Remote Desktop Protocol) traffic can help diagnose connection issues or monitor active sessions.
+Notice the constant flow of traffic within Wireshark, as data is continuously transmitted between the client and the server.

    ![RDP Traffic](https://i.imgur.com/2O8GXHO.png)

 ---

 This guide provides a hands-on demonstration of inspecting various network protocols using Wireshark.
-Each step highlights essential concepts for network monitoring and troubleshooting.
+Each step highlights essential concepts for network monitoring and troubleshooting while maintaining practical examples to enhance understanding.